expeditus303/expeditus303/README.md

 🌟 I'm an open-source enthusiast.

-🚀 Currently, I am diving into Java!
+🚀 Currently, I'm diving into Java!

 🌿 Curiosities about me: I love hiking, immersing myself in nature, reading books of all kinds to enrich my worldview, and exploring the world whenever I can.